collaboration & Mindfulness

 Helping to resolve issues surrounding communication breakdown.

-Some examples are: how to be heard without judgement; how to listen and acknowledge your partners' strengths and accomplishments; how to hold onto your core beliefs while remaining open to compromise
+Some examples are: how to be heard without judgement; how to listen, validate and acknowledge your partners' strengths and accomplishments; how to hold onto your core beliefs while remaining open to compromise

 (Please see www.gottman.com for more information about their theory of couples counseling and see if it resonates with you.)